-After we prove the CPU utilization can be easily increased by anyone anytime (as shown in the previous blog post, “Protect the Control Plane – part 1, trivial attack.”), I feel obliged to show how to quickly prevent the cause of potential network and services damage.
-I will use the Cisco Cat6500 example, but of course the technique and idea applies to other vendors (if vendor supports it).
 Cisco in IOS/XE/XR operating systems gives the Control Plane Policing (CoPP) and Control Plane Protection (CPPr) mechanisms.
-Not going into details at the moment those two techniques relays on policing an unwanted traffic, but both techniques differs.
-The approach in CoPP puts the policing on aggregate traffic going in to the CPU, the CPPr makes the policing more granular and divides the traffic into three types (host, CEF-exception, transit).
-I will explain those approaches in details later on.
+Not going into detail at the moment those two techniques rely on policing unwanted traffic, but both techniques differ.
+The approach in CoPP puts the policing on aggregate traffic going into the CPU, the CPPr makes the policing more granular and divides the traffic into three types (host, CEF-exception, and transit).
+I will explain those approaches in detail later on.
 Implementing CoPP/CPPr is like building QoS with MQC (Modular QoS CLI).

 To limit ICMP spikes,